Do you focus on capturing product stories or customer-hero stories? The answer can make a huge difference in your sales and marketing results.

 Let me explain.

 So, what do the 13% high achievers have that others don’t?
-They connect emotionally with their buyers.
+They connect emotionally to their buyers.

 That’s why interviewed Mike Bosworth.
 If you don’t know Mike Bosworth already, he is a thought leader in the sales space.
 And he’s had a profound influence on how we sell and market, especially those who are in B2B.